 - providing shelter

 - cooling the air

 - improving the landscape.

-The Park's and Amenities Section are responsible for the management of over 14,000 trees in our parks, open spaces, nature reserves, amenity greens and woodlands.
+The Parks Development Section are responsible for the management of over 14,000 trees in our parks, open spaces, nature reserves, amenity greens and woodlands.

 We carry out surveys of all of our trees to develop a works schedule with the aim to provide and maintain a healthy tree stock.
 We also encourage new tree planting of appropriate species in suitable locations.

 If you have an enquiry over a Hertsmere related tree please contact us on 020 8207 7519 or email@example.com and our team will investigate and action where appropriate.

 Work will be prioritised on Health and Safety grounds, available resources and seasonal conditions.
 There will be occasions when work can not be justified and others where there may be a delay before any work can be carried out.

 Find out more general tree advice, including tree related subsidence and information on Tree Preservation Orders, Trees in Conservation Areas and High Hedges.